GLP-1 tracker apps, an honest 2026 comparison

 The honest landscape, 2026 edition

 Phaze, the app behind this site, is the comparison anchor below.
-We will be specific about what Phaze does, and equally specific about where the alternatives above do something better.
+We will be specific about what Phaze does, and equally specific about where the alternatives above do something Phaze does not.

 03

-Phaze covers the same dose, side-effect, weight, and food story as the others, then adds the things most GLP-1 trackers leave out.
+Phaze covers the same dose, side-effect, weight, and food story as the others, and adds a few things some GLP-1 trackers leave out.
+We will not pretend Phaze is alone on every feature, because it is not.

-8 languages including English, Portuguese, Spanish, French, German, Italian, and more, instead of English-only.
+8 languages including English, Portuguese, Spanish, French, German, Japanese, Simplified Chinese, and Arabic.

 Side-effect logging deep dive: does Phaze track side effects?